 i.
-Provide the rationale for the Lead Agency's policy to allow providers to charge families additional amounts above the required co-payment, including a demonstration of how the policy does not provide a barrier and promotes affordability and access for families: The Lead Agency respects the child care providers' status as a private business and recognizes that restricting their ability to collect additional amounts above the required co-payment could limit the number of providers participating in the CCA program, thereby compromising access for families; it could also limit the ability for the provider to provide special programming or transportation for children in their care.
+Provide the rationale for the Lead Agency's policy to allow providers to charge families additional amounts above the required co-payment, including a demonstration of how the policy does not provide a barrier and promotes affordability and access for families: The Lead Agency respects the child care providers' status as a private business sand recognizes that restricting their ability to collect additional amounts above the required co-payment could limit the number of providers participating in the CCA program, thereby compromising access for families; it could also limit the ability for the provider to provide special programming or transportation for children in their care.
 The Lead Agency continues to maintain Child Care Assistance reimbursement rates at the 75th percentile and modifies the co-payment sliding fee scale to support families whenever possible.
-The steps that CCS has taken, minimized the amounts that may be a potential difference to pay.
-This still promotes affordability while respecting providers and maintaining available child care options.